 In short: Yes, you can stream Nowhere Prophet!

 You're allowed to stream and create videos of Nowhere Prophet gameplay for your own channel.
 You may do so with or without commentary.
 You are allowed to monetize these streams and videos with ads.
 And you're allowed the use of Nowhere Prophet artwork and logos in conjuction with these streams and videos.

 Your content does not need to be positive or flattering - I mean I'd love it it was - but you are allowed to be negative or critical as long as you keep it civil.
 No personal attacks please.
 And if you do create content of Nowhere Prophet, please let me know via mail or twitter!

-But: You are NOT allowed to use Nowhere Prophet, its artwork and video-material of its gameplay for hateful, illegal, racist or pornographic purposes.
+But: You are NOT allowed to use Nowhere Prophet, its artwork and video-material of its gameplay outside the context of the game or for any hateful, illegal or pornographic purposes.